niushay/feed-importer/README.md

 ## Queue Support

 To process large files without blocking, run with the `--with-queue=true` flag.
-Then, make sure the queue worker is running:
+Then make sure the queue worker is running:

 ```bash
 sail artisan queue:work